Military history of Sweden

 Swedish military history encompasses the military engagements and strategic developments of Sweden from prehistoric times to the present day.
 As a significant European power during the 17th and early 18th centuries, Sweden played a major role in shaping the political landscape of Northern Europe.
 The country's military history is marked by periods of expansionism, particularly during the Swedish Empire era, followed by a long-standing policy of armed neutrality.
 Key phases include the Viking Age, the rise of the Swedish Empire, involvement in the Thirty Years' War, the Great Northern War, and more recent participation in United Nations peacekeeping operations.
 Sweden's military strategies have evolved from aggressive expansion to a focus on territorial defense and international cooperation, reflecting changes in its geopolitical position and global security landscape.
 Despite maintaining official neutrality through both World Wars, Sweden has continued to adapt its military capabilities and policies in response to regional and global security challenges, including its recent decision to join NATO in response to changing European security dynamics.

-Prehistoric Sweden and the Viking ages
+Prehistoric Sweden and the Viking Age

 The Battle of Svolder was a naval battle in the 10th century that resulted in the partition of Norway between Denmark and Sweden.

-During prehistoric times, Sweden was divided into three kingdoms; Svea, Göta and Vende.
+During prehistoric times, Sweden was divided into two kingdoms: Svea and Göta.
 There were many wars fought between these kingdoms and eventually the Svea won.
 The Icelandic sagas tell of many family feuds as well, one can assume that these were common in Sweden also, as the structure of society was similar.

-During the early Middle Ages, many Vikings took recruitment in the fleet and participated both in trade and in plundering raids.
+During the Early Middle Ages, many Vikings took recruitment in the fleet and participated both in trade and in plundering raids.
 The system of Leidang was used to organize the armies in the different parts of the country.
 In an alliance with the Danes, the Swedish king Olof Skötkonung won the war against the Norwegians at the battle of Svolder.